 At last count the population of Earth is over 7,000,000,000 human beings and growing.
 All those people, in one way or another, live in community.
 Community can be a wonderfully exuberant and satisfying experience.
 It can take the form of family, friendship, or other relationships such as business, school, and church association.
 Living in community can result in partnerships, life-long friendships, shared benefit, support, comfort, and security.
 Experts now tell us the physiology of human beings indicates we are made for community.
 Perhaps that’s why community can be a joyful state of being.

 Along with the joys of humanity come the challenges.
-Often those challenges are the product of our diversity of perspective or our imperfection.
-Diversity can lead to unforeseen insight and innovation.
-Imperfection can result in mistakes, being wrong, and causing harm.
+Often those challenges are the products of our diversity and imperfection.
+Diversity can lead to divergent points of view.
+Our imperfection can result in us making mistakes and causing harm to ourselves and others.
 It’s not unusual for divergent perspectives and harm resulting from mistake to lead to conflict.
 So, if we live in community, it’s not a matter of IF we will experience conflict, it’s only a matter of WHEN.

 No one is exempt from the challenges associated with participating in community.
 All of us have experienced conflict.
 Many of us (maybe all) have been taught that conflict is abnormal/bad/negative/to be avoided.
 We’ve been punished for being involved in conflict.
 Some of us have responded to that negative connotation and treatment by avoiding the source of conflict – community.
 Avoiding community doesn’t require us to live like a hermit in the desert; often we limit the opportunity for conflict by steering clear of meaningful relationships.

 Long ago in tribes far, far away (and some not so far away) our predecessors were faced with a perplexing issue.
-Members of the tribe, having diverse perspectives and being imperfect humans, would, from time to time, experience conflict with one another.
+Members of the tribe, being human and imperfect, would, from time to time, experience conflict with one another.
 The elders of the tribe realized that if the means used to address conflict was the expulsion or execution of one or more of the parties, before long the tribe would be so diminished in strength that it could be easily overtaken or its members enslaved by neighboring tribes.
-The tribal elders had to devise a process through which conflict could be addressed that actually empowered individuals and provided the opportunity for more peaceful community.
-Today, that process has been further developed and adapted for use within organizations and between parties to create culture, build community, and reach and maintain agreement.
-The organizational and relational application of that process can be found in Dynamic Agreement Dialogue™ (DAD).
+The tribal elders had to devise a process through which conflict could be addressed in a way that actually empowered individuals and created closer, more peaceful community.
+Today, that process has been further developed and adapted to use within organizations and between parties to create culture, build community, and reach and maintain agreement.
+The organizational and relational application of that process can be found in Dynamic Agreement Dialogue™3 (DAD).

-The foundational social (e.g. community/organization) philosophy on which DAD is based is one that may facilitate horizontal power distribution, fulfillment of roles, and collaborative co-creation.
-In the context of organization development and management, the values, principles, and processes associated with DAD can be utilized to reach and maintain agreement, enhance communication, guide decision-making, and address conflict.
+The foundational social (e.g. community/organization) philosophy on which DAD is based is one that may facilitate horizontal power distribution, fulfillment of roles, and collaboration and co-creation.
+In the context of organization development and management, the values, principles, and processes associated with DAD can be utilized to reach agreement, enhance communication, guide decision-making, and address conflict.

 Visionary lawyers are becoming aware of more humanistic, less legalistic, approaches to relational dynamics.
-They’re counseling their clients to consider a collaborative, co-creative style of obtaining and memorializing agreement.
-Forward thinking members of organizations are exploring processes that facilitate dialogue, rather than debate, to address intra-organizational challenges.
+They’re counseling their clients to consider a collaborative, co-creative style of obtaining and memorializing agreement4.
+Forward thinking members of organizations are exploring processes that facilitate dialogue, rather than debate, to address intra-organizational challenges5.

 Whether it be in the context of family, neighborhood, or business organization, community can enhance our individual and relational experiences.
 It can be a source of joy, creativity, and security.
 It can also be an environment in which we encounter discomfort and conflict.
 Community is a vehicle for, and reflective of, the human experience in all its glory and its shame.
 How we engage community, and the relationships it spawns, may substantially affect the benefit we offer others and our own quality of life.